tueimage/essential-skills/numpy-scipy-matplotlib.md

 a2.dot(a1)  # yields [[9, 12, 15], [19, 26, 33], [39, 40, 51]]
 ```

-If you want to multiply a NxM matrix with a vector, you need to make sure that the vector is represented by a length N array, for example
+If you want to multiply a N×M matrix with a vector, you need to make sure that the vector is represented by a length N array, for example:

 ```python
 v1 = np.array([1, 2, 3])
 a1.dot(v1)  # yields [14, 32]
 ```

-Alternatively, you can do the same thing using an Nx1 matrix:
+Alternatively, you can do the same thing using an N×1 matrix:

 ```python
 v1 = np.array([[1], [2], [3]])